 What is the Gender Equality Report Card?

 The Gender Equality Report Card monitors BC’s compliance with provisions in international law that protect individuals against gender-based discrimination.
 With it, we aim to hold the BC government accountable to international human rights standards applicable to women and/or people who are marginalized based on their gender identity or expression.
-The Report Card will educate the public on key human rights and gender justice issues in the province, what actions have been taken in the last year, and how international human rights law relates to our everyday lives in BC.
+The Report Card educates the public on key human rights and gender justice issues in the province, what actions have been taken in the last year, and how international human rights law relates to our everyday lives in BC.

 How is this different from the CEDAW Report Card?